mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/starcraft2.jpg" width="100%"/>

-Most people know this technique from old school real-time strategy games like **Command and Conquer**, **Age of Empires** and **StarCraft**.
+You can see technique in old school real-time strategy games like **Command and Conquer**, **Age of Empires** and **StarCraft**.
 It's a smart way to network these games because sending across the state for thousands of units is impractical.

 <img src="/img/networked-physics-in-vr/streetfighter.jpg" width="100%"/>

-It's also used in the networking of fighting games like **Street Fighter**, and physics-based platformers like **Little Big Planet**.
+It's also used in fighting games like **Street Fighter**, and physics-based platformers like **Little Big Planet**.
 These games implement latency hiding techniques so the local player feels no lag on their own actions by predicting ahead a copy of the simulation with the local player's inputs.

 <img src="/img/networked-physics-in-vr/littlebigplanet.jpg" width="100%"/>

 What all these games have in common is that they're built on top of an engine that is _deterministic_.
 This means it gives exactly the same result given the same inputs.
 Exact down to the bit-level so you could checksum the game state at the end of each frame and it would the same across all player's machines.

 So will deterministic lockstep work for the networked physics demo?
-Unfortunately the answer is _not in this case_.
+Unfortunately the answer is _no_.
 The physics engine used by Unity is PhysX, and PhysX is not guaranteed to be deterministic :(

 ## Client-Side Prediction